-All the scores for MSEs' business environment are drawn from the CBEM framework as constructed by KIPPRA, 2019.
-The MSEs' business environment is measured using the following: Worksite and related infrastructure; Market environment; Financial and technical capacity; and Governance and regulatory framework.
+All the scores for MSEs business environment are drawn from the CBEM framework (KIPPRA, 2019).
+The MSEs business environment is measured using the following: Worksite and related infrastructure; Market environment; Financial and technical capacity; and Governance and regulatory framework.
 The scores range between lowest (0) and highest (100).
-Vihiga County scored a total of 16.3.
+Homa Bay county scored a total of 18.4.